-Students are required to submit requests for AP courses during counselor advisement.
+Students are required to submit the AP Contract signed by both the student and the parent in order to be considered for AP courses.
 Read through this course catalog for information to:

-- 1. review course offerings and determine which courses you would like to request, - 2. determine if you meet the prerequisites for the course
+- 1. review course offerings and determine which courses you would like to request, - 2. determine if you meet the prerequisites for the course, and - 3. review and agree to the AP Policies and Agreement.